bruvellu/cephalic-furrow/3-text/furrow.md

   - Do MDs alone in vivo > MDs alone insufficient
   - Concomitant MD and GB leads to EFs
   - (Experiments suggest compression > our laser cuts support this)
-  - HT is under compression > we propose CF’s role is buffering
+  - HT is under compression > we propose CF’s role is mechanical buffering
+  - CF model by intrinsic curvature >
 - Discussion

 - CF early movement and prominent landmark